stakater/mto-docs/content/tutorials/template/template.md

       redisPort: 6379
 ```

-She can also use `resourceMapping` field to copy over secrets and configmaps from one namespace to others.
+She can also use `resourceMapping` field to copy over secrets and ConfigMaps from one namespace to others.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1